-- A Primary search criterion value of user ID is shown in this example, though in fact it does not matter whether you specify user ID or LUNAME, because the Primary search criterion value has no effect on simple workload routing.
+- A Primary search criterion value of USERID is shown in this example, though in fact it does not matter whether you specify USERID or LUNAME, because the Primary search criterion value has no effect on simple workload searching.
 It is used only for some kinds of workload separation, which is the subject of a later example.
-You must supply a value because CICSPlex SM does not know, at this stage, that you are not going to use this workload specification for workload separation. - The Default target scope value is the name of the single target region, or group of target regions, to which work requests can be routed. - The Algorithm type value, QUEUE, tells CICSPlex SM to select the target region that has the shortest queue of work requests. - The Description is optional, but is worth providing.
+You must supply a value because CICSPlex SM doesn't know, at this stage, that you aren't going to use this workload specification for workload separation. - The Default target scope value is the name of the single target region, or group of target regions, to which work requests can be routed. - The Algorithm type value, QUEUE, tells CICSPlex SM to select the target region that has the shortest queue of work requests. - The Description is optional, but is worth providing.
 (When you are confronted with a list of specification names, and have no way of telling one from another, you will appreciate its value.)